Search Results for

 Adding TM Fields

-This page shows how to add fields to a translation memory.
-For more information on what TM fields are and what their purpose is, please refer to Configuring Translation Memories.
+This page explains how to add fields to a translation memory.
+For background on TM fields and their purpose, see Configuring Translation Memories.

 Add a New Class